Key Points

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.Predicting future mortgage rate trends is challenging, as they are influenced by various economic factors.
 However, borrowers can stay informed about market conditions and consider locking in a favorable rate for peace of mind.

 The definition of “normal” mortgage rates varies over time.
-While rates may fluctuate, they’re currently around the 50-year average.
+While rates may be considered normal relative to the 50-year average, they may fluctuate due to economic conditions.

 Real estate market dynamics, including home price trends, are influenced by numerous factors such as supply and demand, economic conditions, and local market characteristics.
 Predicting future price movements can be challenging and uncertain.